phil294/coffeesense/docs/guide/linting-error.md

 # Linting / Error Checking

-Vetur provides error-checking and linting.
+CoffeeSense provides error-checking and linting.

 ## Error Checking

-Vetur has error checking for the following languages:
+CoffeeSense has error checking for the following languages:

 - `<template>`: `html`
 - `<style>`: `css`, `scss`, `less`
 - `<script>`: `js`, `ts`

-You can selectively turn error checking off by `vetur.validation.[template/style/script]`.
+You can selectively turn error checking off by `coffeesense.validation.[template/style/script]`.

 ## Linting

-Vetur bundles [`eslint-plugin-vue`](https://eslint.vuejs.org) for template error checking.
-By default, Vetur loads the [`vue/essential`](https://eslint.vuejs.org/rules/#priority-a-essential-error-prevention-for-vue-js-2-x) ruleset for Vue 2 projects and [`vue3-essential`](https://eslint.vuejs.org/rules/#priority-a-essential-error-prevention-for-vue-js-3-x) ruleset for Vue 3 projects.
+CoffeeSense bundles [`eslint-plugin-vue`](https://eslint.vuejs.org) for template error checking.
+By default, CoffeeSense loads the [`vue/essential`](https://eslint.vuejs.org/rules/#priority-a-essential-error-prevention-for-vue-js-2-x) ruleset for Vue 2 projects and [`vue3-essential`](https://eslint.vuejs.org/rules/#priority-a-essential-error-prevention-for-vue-js-3-x) ruleset for Vue 3 projects.

 If you want to config ESLint rules, do the following:

-- Turn off Vetur's template validation with `vetur.validation.template: false`
+- Turn off CoffeeSense's template validation with `coffeesense.validation.template: false`
 - Make sure you have the [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
-The errors will come from ESLint plugin, not Vetur.
+The errors will come from ESLint plugin, not CoffeeSense.
 - `yarn add -D eslint eslint-plugin-vue` in your workspace root
 - Set ESLint rules in `.eslintrc`.
 For example:
   ```json